DecentSoftware-eu/DecentHolograms-Wiki/docs/index.md

 We also welcome bug reports and suggestions on both our Discord and our GitHub repository.

 /// warning | Official downloads
-Official downloads of DecentHolograms are only provided through its Spigot Page, GitHub Repository and the Discord Server.
+Downloads for DecentHolograms are only provided on its Spigot Page, GitHub Repository and the DecentSoftware Discord.

-Any other site offering downloads for DecentHolograms does so without or knowledge nor our endorsement or support.
+Any other site sharing downloads of DecentHolograms does so without or knowledge, nor our consent.
-Please do **not** download from such sites!
-They may contain changes that could add malware to your server or contain expoits and/or backdoors that could harm your server.
+Do **not** download the plugin from such pages!
+The jar can contain malware, exploits or backdoors that can harm your server.

-**Only download the plugin from its original sources as mentioned above!**
+**Only download the plugin from its original sources!**
 ///

 - [:simple-spigotmc: SpigotMC Page](https://www.spigotmc.org/resources/96927/){ target="_blank" rel="noreferral" }